 Long delivery times

 So, a significant change in one of the parameters and you’re flagged as having an increased risk of claims and refund requests.

 While your order is Pending, Shopkeeper does not get the details from the Amazon API yet, except for the fact that the item has been sold.
 So it has no data on what price your product was sold for, what fees were charged, etc.

-As soon as the order is Shipped, Amazon API sends Shopkeeper all exact fees and charges for the order, and the data is updated.
+As soon as the order is Shipped, Amazon API sends Shopkeeper all exact fees for the order, and the data is updated.

 You can always switch off Pending orders, to only see Shipped orders in the report, to look at the data that is ‘settled’ and final:

 Sign up for Shopkeeper, no. 1 Amazon Seller Software, today and say goodbye to headaches caused by the “Amazon Orders Pending” message.
 Our advanced software displays all the necessary data in real-time and all important information is available at a glance to our users.